 MetLife has been providing insurance protection since 1864.
 One of the most recognizable figures associated with MetLife is Snoopy, its canine ambassador (which was dropped in 2016 after 31 years as the MetLife mascot).
 MetLife has a variety of insurance options including term life, whole life, universal life, and guaranteed acceptance.
 It has an A+ rating in A.M.
 Best.

-MetLife offers guaranteed level premium, guaranteed death benefit and guaranteed cash value.
+MetLife whole life insurance offers a guaranteed level premium, guaranteed death benefit and guaranteed cash value.
 The policy pays dividends annually starting in the second year of the policy.
 Dividends can be used to gain interest, pay premiums, purchase additional paid-up insurance and cash to be used however you like.